 God is Holy

-God has always existed, even before time began (Psalms 90:2).
+God has always existed, even before time began (Psalm 90:2).
 He is the creator of everything (Genesis 1).
 Among all creation, man has a unique place because God created us in His image (Genesis 1:27).
 He has a special love for us, His special creation.

 God's character is flawless.
 He is holy — perfect in every way.
 Because of His holiness, He is also a God of justice.
 He alone will judge injustice and wrongs.
-God sees the hearts and minds of all men; no one can hide from God (Psalms 139: 1-4).
+God sees the hearts and minds of all men; no one can hide from God (Psalm 139: 1-4).